Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Langevin samplers and transport maps

 \subsection{Accelerating Langevin-based samplers via perturbations}

 The OLD in \eqref{eq:old} is not the only stochastic dynamical system that has $\pi$ as its invariant density.
 In fact, there are infinitely many such systems, some of which can converge to $\pi$ more quickly than OLD \cite{pavliotis2014stochastic}.
 The work of \cite{hwang2005accelerating,rey2015irreversible,rey2015variance,rey2016improving} show that appropriately chosen reversible or irreversible perturbations to the OLD can accelerate its convergence to the invariant distribution.
-Under certain conditions, such perturbations can decrease the spectral gap, decrease the asymptotic variance of the long-term average estimator, and increase the large deviations rate function of the empirical measure.